[Opinion] West should stop pushing Kosovo on new Serbian entity

 It could trigger claims for autonomy by ethnic minorities in North Macedonia, Montenegro, and Serbia, on top of aggravating Bosnia's chronic instability.

-There are already calls for it by Albanians in Serbia's Preševo Valley and Sandzak regions.
+There are already calls for it by Albanians in Serbia's Preševo Valley and by Bosniaks in its Sandzak region.

 The idea of creating the secessionist Albanian entity of Ilirida could resurface in North Macedonia.